CLAT Vs AILET - Primary Difference, Syllabus & Exam Pattern

 High competition - The competition in AILET is cut-throat and an opportunity to get a seat in NLU, Delhi, is minimal if one does not give one’s absolute best to the preparations.
-Since roughly 17,000 candidates apply for AILET every year for only 73 seats, the difficulty level of the paper is always set higher.
-Therefore, AILET is an intimidating affair for all law aspirants and its only with rigorous practice, top notch preparations, and clever time management strategies that they will be able to crack the paper.
+Since roughly 17,000 candidates apply for AILET every year for only 110 seats, the difficulty level of the paper is always set higher.
+Therefore, AILET is an intimidating affair for all law aspirants and it's only with rigorous practice, top-notch preparations, and clever time management strategies that they will be able to crack the paper.

 Unreliable as the sole option - Since AILET is a hard nut to crack, candidates cannot afford to rely solely on this exam.
 Also, AILET is a gateway to only one law university which makes candidates’ dependence on it a riskier affair.
 Therefore, law aspirants should not be overconfident about their success in the exam and depend only on it because the exam may throw an unexpected curveball and candidates may lose their one and only opportunity to kickstart their law career.

 CLAT - Pros

 Lesser competition - Since CLAT has more participating institutes and seats to offer, the competition is less fierce.
 Therefore, candidates who may not get through AILET may have a higher chance to secure a seat through CLAT.
 Having said that CLAT is also one of the toughest law entrances in India.
 But as compared to AILET, it can be a source of relief for many candidates.